-This Technical Report details an update to the previously published write-up (October 2023) based on revisions to the Retirement Living Standards.
+This Technical Report details an update to the previously published write-ups (February 2024) based on an updated Wealth and Assets Survey dataset.
 It includes:

 - Background to the analysis

 - Modelling approach taken

 - > Observations and commentary upon the results

 - Conclusions

 Full results of the modelling are available in a separate Appendix.